After232/CO2-Sensors-Setup/README.md

 Open a terminal window when all three sensors are plugged in and blinking.
 Use command line tools such as `ls` and `cd` to navigate to the directory of the python program.
 Run `python read-3-sensors.py` to initiate the program.
 This will start compiling the data collected from the three sensors into three separate^ CSV files.
 The files will show the exact time (according to the Raspi's configuration), the CO2 content in ppm, the temperature in °C and the relative humidity in %.

 The program is made to run indefinitely until halted by user input.
-To end the program, click on the terminal window and press Control + C. This will finish exporting the CSV.
+To end the program, click on the terminal window and press Control + C. This will finish exporting the CSVs.

 ^The issue with compiling all three sensors' data in the same file is because, although they all record at 2 second intervals, their start times may be different, which can result in data becoming conflicted and outputting the wrong data to the wrong sensor's columns.